richardhaslam/frackit/paper.md

 the detection of isolated clusters of fractures or the determination of connectivity measures.
 In order to do this efficiently, we want to integrate data structures and algorithms for graphs, together with functionalities to translate the generated fracture networks into graph representations.
-Besides this, we are currently developing python bindings for ``Frackit`` to provide an easy-to-use and high-level interface.

 # Acknowledgements